 Leasing an electric or hybrid car differs from leasing a traditional gasoline-powered vehicle in several key ways.
 One notable distinction is the residual value, which refers to the estimated worth of the car at the end of the lease term.
 Electric vehicles often have lower residual values due to concerns about battery degradation and rapid advancements in technology that can make older models less desirable.

-This can result in higher monthly payments compared to leasing a traditional car.
+Ultimately, paying attention to used EV market trends as your lease nears completion can help you determine whether purchasing makes financial sense or if it’s wiser to walk away.
 Additionally, the leasing process for electric and hybrid vehicles may involve different considerations regarding incentives and rebates.
 Many states offer tax credits or rebates for leasing electric cars, which can significantly reduce overall costs.

 However, these incentives can vary widely depending on location and may change over time, making it essential for potential lessees to stay informed about current offerings.
 Understanding these differences can help consumers make more informed decisions when choosing between leasing an electric or hybrid vehicle versus a traditional car.